bleir/task-manager/README.md

 # Task manager app

 This is task manager app that allow you to manager your daily tasks.
 It has task history and update statuses of each task.
+All tasks are written to local memory.

 ## Installation